 - Application fees: If you’re investing in and developing multifamily affordable housing, tax credits might be available to finance the project, but obtaining these credits requires additional time and money.

 - Environmental testing: Tests including soil, groundwater and air, among others, might be necessary to ensure the land or the building is safe.

-- Construction permits: The Department of Buildings (or a similar agency) in your city may require certain permits for construction to begin, and a predevelopment loan can cover the expenses of obtaining those permits.
+- Construction permits: The Department of Buildings (or a similar agency) in your city may require certain permits, like zoning permits and building permits, for construction to begin, and a predevelopment loan can cover the expenses of obtaining those permits.

 Top 4 Predevelopment Lenders for Commercial Real Estate

 Rahimi divided potential lenders into three groups: national commercial banks, regional or local banks, and private debt lenders.
 Multifamily affordable housing investors can also obtain loans through Community Development Financial Institutions, and other government and nonprofit programs targeted specifically for this type of development.

 1. Banks (National Commercial Banks and Regional Banks)

 Banks like Bank of America or Chase Bank, Citi, and other national commercial banks offer predevelopment loans.
 The term length could be approximately 1-3 years, but will vary depending on the project.
 Contact the banks for information on interest rates and loan amounts, or try to connect with a broker who already has that relationship.

 The advantage of a bank loan (both national and regional) is a lower interest rate compared to private debt lenders.
 National commercial banks might have more capital to lend in general than their regional counterparts, but regional banks might have greater knowledge of your local real estate market.